 Why this recipe works

-- Butter and oil are used to give the cupcakes fabulous buttery flavor along with moisture.
+- Butter and oil are used to give the cupcakes a fabulous buttery flavor along with moisture.

 - Cake flour is what keeps the cake’s crumb so delicate and tender.

-- Buttermilk paired with the butter and oil ensure the cupcakes come out incredibly soft and spongy.
+- Buttermilk paired with the butter and oil ensures the cupcakes come out incredibly soft and spongy.